comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

-Did you see the issue? on the wait thread, there will only be one Win32 Event for sleep/wake, since it can't be more than one Event entering sleeping state in one thread at same time right? so that Event is reused by different condvar. condvar use waiter list for that ownership bookmark.
+Did you see the issue? on the wait thread, there will only be one Win32 Event for sleep/wake, since it can't be more than one Event entering sleeping state in one thread at same time right? that Event is reused by different condvar, condvar use waiter list for the ownership bookmark.
-The manipulation might happen in either wake thread or wait thread, gthread use g_thread_xp_lock CriticalSection to avoid race, but there's a hole: if wait thread already returned from WaitForSingleObject with TIMEOUT, then wake thread call SetEvent after that, the Event will have a pending signaled state, this might not be an issue for this condvar, but this staled state lead next WaitForSingleObject return immediately, even wait thread calling g_cond_wait on a different condvar B. then wait thread thinks it's being waken up and expect the bookmark already taken place by that wakeup step (which is actually from previous different condvar wake) it then takes none-timeout branch and skip ownership manipulating, leave the waiter in condvar waiter list, then thread wait on condvar B again, it add same waiter to waiter list, makes that link list a self cycle.
+The manipulation might happen in either wake thread or wait thread, gthread use g_thread_xp_lock CriticalSection to avoid race, but there's a hole: if wait thread already returned from WaitForSingleObject with TIMEOUT, then wake thread call SetEvent after that (g_thread_xp_lock can't protect WaitForSingleObject itself, otherwise wake thread has no chance to read latest waiter list and wake it), the Event will have a pending signaled state, this might not be an issue for this condvar, but this staled state lead next WaitForSingleObject return immediately, even wait thread calling g_cond_wait on a different condvar B.
+Then wait thread thinks it's being waken up and expect the bookmark already taken place by that wake action (which is actually from previous different condvar wake), it then takes none-timeout branch and skip ownership manipulating, leave the waiter in condvar waiter list, then thread wait on condvar B again, it add same waiter to waiter list, makes that link list a self cycle.